, — 16 Sep 2024

 Keywords

 Match types specify how your ads will be shown.
-Discovery campaigns use broad match and the Search Match feature.
+Apple Search Ads discovery campaigns use broad match and the Search Match feature.
 Brand, competitors and generic campaigns always use the exact match method.

 • Exact match: ads will be shown only for specific terms and their close variants